elabuel-o/nobel-ages/README.md

 ## nobel-ages repository

 ### Purpose
-Create a plot with kernel density distributions of the 1901-2014 Nobel laureates ages by category (physics, chemestry, medicine, peace, literature and economics).
+Create a kernel density plot of the 1901-2014 Nobel laureates ages by category (physics, chemestry, medicine, peace, literature and economics).

 There are two .R files: one with the data cleaning process and the other with the code to create the kernel density plot.